My Old Kentucky Home (Mad Men): Reception

 The episode had a viewership of 1.608 million, which revealed growth in viewership compared to the previous season's third episode.
 The episode was the most watched program of the week.
 The demographic was between the ages of 18 and 49.

 “My Old Kentucky Home” was critically acclaimed by many.
 Keith Phipps of The A.V.
 Club gave the episode an “A−”.
 He mentioned he was at a loss of words and in shock for several of the scenes.
 He especially pointed to the scene where Roger performs in blackface, as well as when Betty's stomach is touched by Henry Francis, which left Phipps thinking that Henry would appear in future episodes.

-TV critic, Alan Sepinwall, responded with, “‘My Old Kentucky Home' is one of those Mad Men episodes where very little seems to happen in terms of story, but where the atmosphere and character work are both so rich that plot becomes irrelevant.”
+TV critic Alan Sepinwall responded with, “‘My Old Kentucky Home' is one of those Mad Men episodes where very little seems to happen in terms of story, but where the atmosphere and character work are both so rich that plot becomes irrelevant.”
 Sepinwall continued by saying he too was shocked with a few scenes, and also had hopes for Carla to be more involved in the season, since Carla has a unique perspective of the family.

-In 2015, as part of New York City’s ongoing tribute to “Mad Men" at Alice Tully Hall at Lincoln Center, the show's creator Matthew Weiner explained the discomfort surrounding the writing, and then shooting, of the scene involving Roger in blackface.
+In 2015, as part of New York City’s ongoing tribute to Mad Men at Alice Tully Hall at Lincoln Center, the show's creator Matthew Weiner explained the discomfort surrounding the writing, and then shooting, of the scene involving Roger in blackface.
 Weiner stated, “There was a lot of controversy in the writers’ room.
 A lot of the writers were like, ‘you can’t do this.’
 I was like, ‘Well, I think that season takes place in 1963 and blackface was not removed from the Philadelphia Police Parade until 1968 or something.’
 That episode is about white people and what they’re like when they’re alone.
 We have a very diverse crew, and everyone understood what was happening, that it was a period piece, and it was not pleasurable for anyone.
 It was so well established that this was a part of the framework of that time, and it was so clear that we were criticizing it, but we had to live through doing it to criticize it.”
 In 2020, faced with calls to edit out the scene, a content warning was added to the episode on streaming platforms.
 As of 2024, the episode has been removed from some streaming platforms.

-In the August 13, 2024 release of the series on Netflix, this episode was missing from the collection before returning on September 30.